raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Create depth using saturation
+title: Create depth using saturation and brightness

 ---

 In the real-world, objects that sit further away appear lighter in colour.
-To achieve a more realistic 3D scenery you can **increase** the colour **Saturation** of your sprites so that they appear closer and/or **decrease** their colour **Saturation** so that they appear further away.
+To achieve a more realistic 3D scenery you can **decrease** the colour **Saturation** and/or **Brightness** of each sprite so that they appear further and further away.

 ![Make hills saturated](images/challenge2-saturation.png){:width="400px"}